hewonjeong/ts-boilerplate/README.md

 - TypeScript3.1
 - TSLint with `tslint-config-airbnb` config
-- Pretter and pre-commit hook
+- Prettier and pre-commit hook
-- Test configuration using Jest
+- Test configurations using Jest

 ## Getting Started